 Can a free painting appraisal app give an exact value?

 No. It can help identify the work and market clues.
-Final value depends on authenticity, attribution, condition, size, medium, provenance, and comparable sales.
+Final value depends on originality, attribution, condition, size, medium, provenance, and market evidence.

 Can photos show whether a painting is original?

 Good photos can show brushwork, surface texture, labels, and print patterns.
-They may not be enough to prove authenticity or rule out later copies.
+They may not be enough to prove originality or rule out later copies.

 Should I clean a painting before appraisal?